bifurcationkit/BifurcationKit.jl/docs/src/constrainedproblem.md

 # Constrained problems

 !!! compat "Experimental"
     This feature is still experimental.
-It has not been tested thoroughly especially in the case of multiple constraints and matrix-free functionals.
+It has not been tested thoroughly, especially the case of multiple constraints and matrix-free functionals.

 This section is dedicated to the study of an equation (in `x`) `F(x,p)=0` where one wishes to add a constraint `g(x,p)=0`.
 Hence, one is interested in solving in the couple $(x,p)$: